Westcott House (Springfield, Ohio): History

 In 1903, as part of a merger, Burton J. Westcott came to Springfield, Ohio, as Treasurer of The American Seeding Machine Company.
 He would hold the position for 21 years.

 In 1916, Burton brought the Westcott Motor Car Company to Springfield, Ohio, from Richmond, Indiana.
 He was president of the company until 1925.
 Wright designed a detached garage which included a design for a large turntable (never installed), similar to at a railroad yard.
 The garage also included two pony stables and was connected to the main house by a pergola.

 Burton's wife, Orpha, was from Hamilton, Ohio.
 The Westcotts had two children: Jeanne born in Richmond, Indiana, in 1895, and John born in Springfield, Ohio, in 1903.
 Orpha L. Westcott was considered one of Springfield's most prominent and progressive women, and is credited with suggesting Frank Lloyd Wright as the architect for their new home.

 In 1918, the Westcotts built the only addition to their home, a summer porch on the second floor and a room below in keeping with the original design of the Prairie style architecture of Frank Lloyd Wright.
 By 1920, Jennie was no longer living in the Westcott House; she married Richard Rodgers from Springfield, Ohio.
 Their wedding was held at the house.
 The only other residents of the house were a cook named Nora and a housemaid named Margaret, both middle-aged and originally from Ireland.

 The 1920s proved to be unhappy years for the Westcott family.
 Orpha died suddenly in April 1923 following a minor surgical procedure in Philadelphia.
 At the same time, Burton's company was failing.
 He resigned as treasurer of the American Seeding Machine Company in order to invest more time for the failing Westcott Motor Car Company.
 Attempts to save the ailing car company had exhausted his finances.
 With no other option Burton sold out.
 The severe stress in his life took its toll on his health.
-In 1926 at 57 years of age, he died in his home on East High Street while under the care of his sister from Richmond, Indiana.
+He died in 1926 in his home on East High Street, aged 57, while under the care of his sister from Richmond, Indiana.
 Funeral services were held at the Westcott residence; he was buried in Richmond.

 Following the death of Burton in 1926, the Westcott House was sold to Roscoe Pierce.
 He lived in the house until his death in 1941.
 Eva Linton bought the house in 1944.
 She subsequently subdivided the main house into five apartments.
 Linton also had the stables remodeled, adding a kitchen and bathroom, and converted the garage into her place of residence.
 Over the next 37 years the house fell into a state of disrepair and decline.
 Eva Linton died in 1980, and her estate was passed to her niece Dorothy Jane Snyder.
 Dorothy inherited the property in 1981 and maintained it until 1988 when she sold it to her son Ken Snyder and his wife Sherri.